-Breakeven analysis allows you to compute various "what if?" scenarios to reduce your breakeven point and possibly increase profits.
+A breakeven analysis allows you to apply various scenarios to your breakeven point and possibly increase profits.
 Some reasons to calculate the analysis include:

-- Reducing variable costs - reducing the variable costs by $1 would also lower the breakeven point 5000 units.
-Variable costs are typically lowered by reducing material or labor costs, for example, a builder sourcing lumber from a lower-cost supplier or taking advantage of equipment and/or technology to automate production.
+- Reducing variable costs: Reducing variable costs by $1 also would lower the breakeven point by 5,000 units.
+Variable costs typically are lowered by reducing material or labor costs.
+For example, a builder could source lumber from a lower-cost supplier or take advantage of equipment and/or technology to automate production.

-- Increasing sales - assuming breakeven unit sales of 6000, increasing the number of units sold to 10000 would give a profit of $20,000 (4000 units multiplied by $5 cost per unit).
+- Increasing sales: Assuming breakeven unit sales of 6,000, increasing the number of units sold to 10,000 would boost profits by $20,000 (4,000 units at $5 per unit).
 This calculation can be used when considering the benefits of advertising.
-Say for example you decide to increase your advertising budget by $5000 per year, which would raise your fixed costs to $35,000 and your breakeven point to 7,000.
+Raising your advertising budget by $5,000 per year would raise your fixed costs to $35,000 and your breakeven point to 7,000.
 If such an ad campaign raised your unit sales from 6,000 to more than 7,000, it would be considered successful.